 Heroin is one of the most addictive and dangerous substances on the planet.
-Each year, millions of individuals experiment with and develop a dependency to this drug.
+Each year, millions of individuals experiment with and develop a dependency on this drug.
 For some, it’s the start of the worst experience of their lives.
 Heroin addiction is a devastating condition.
 If you or a loved one depends on heroin to get through the day, you should consider making a drastic change that includes an addiction program.
-To learn more about rehab for heroin, it’s important to know the answer to the question, “Is heroin a narcotic?”
+If you want to learn more about rehab for heroin, it’s essential to know the answer to the question, “Is heroin a narcotic?”

 Is Heroin a Narcotic?

-Simply stated, yes.
-Derived from morphine, heroin is an opiate drug that individuals use for recreational purposes due to its euphoric effects.
+Heroin is an opiate drug derived from morphine.
+Many individuals use it for recreational purposes due to its euphoric effects.
 Heroin generally comes in a varying shade of white or brown powder.
-Occasionally, it also comes as a sticky brown substance, known as black tar heroin.
+Occasionally, it also comes as a sticky brown substance known as black tar heroin.

 Common street names for the drug include dope, horse, smack, and junk.
 Heroin users take this drug by injecting, smoking, or snorting it.
 Additionally, some heroin users mix the drug with crack cocaine to make a concoction called a “speedball.”

 Worth noting is the link between opioid medications and heroin.
-In fact, roughly 80% of all Americans who use heroin admit to abusing prescription opioid medications prior to beginning their descent into heroin abuse.
+Roughly 80% of all Americans who use heroin admit to abusing prescription opioid medicines before beginning their descent into heroin abuse.

 What are the Effects of Heroin?

 Heroin works similarly to opioid medications like OxyContin and Vicodin.
 Heroin converts back to its original form–morphine–when it enters the brain.
 Once there, it binds to opioid receptors primarily on the cells that are responsible for feelings of pain and pleasure.
 Some of these opioid receptors are also in the brain stem, a system that controls several integral body functions.
 These include blood pressure, sexual arousal, and the essential act of breathing.